 With all the talk of psychedelic consumption and the emergence of a billion-dollar treatment market, it can be easy to forget that psychedelic substances, such as LSD and psilocybin mushrooms, mostly remain illegal in the US.
-“Magic mushrooms’ legal status is leading a psychedelics boom,” “Psychedelic drugs take on depression,” “‘Ruthless’ Joe Rogan explains how psychedelics made him ‘much kinder’ after Mike Tyson shared his experience,” and “Use of psychedelics is soaring among young adults, study finds,” are just a handful of a slew of recent headlines.
-Despite the narrative sometimes outpacing legislative realities, Oregon will next year be the first state to provide legal therapy with traditional psychedelics.
-California, Colorado, New York, and Washington are considering following suit in some form, and several others are decriminalizing after a dozen cities and counties did so to some degree.
+We’ve seen a slew of recent headlines: “Magic mushrooms’ legal status is leading a psychedelics boom;” “Psychedelic drugs take on depression;” “‘Ruthless’ Joe Rogan explains how psychedelics made him ‘much kinder’ after Mike Tyson shared his experience;” and “Use of psychedelics is soaring among young adults, study finds.”
+Yet still—regardless of the hype, legal trips are few and far between.

-2. Take ayahuasca at an approved church
+4. Take ayahuasca at an approved church

-The União de Vegetal church and some Santo Daime congregations have over the past two decades obtained the lawful right to consume the hallucinogenic Amazonian brew for religious purposes because it is central to their beliefs.
-Other psychedelic churches have sprung up citing the supportive 2006 supreme court ruling.
+The União de Vegetal church and some Santo Daime congregations have, over the past two decades, obtained the lawful right to consume the hallucinogenic Amazonian brew for religious purposes because it is central to their beliefs.
+Other psychedelic churches have sprung up, citing the supportive 2006 Supreme Court ruling.

-4. Go to a psychedelic retreat abroad
+5. Go to a psychedelic retreat abroad

-While plant medicine ceremonies outside of the auspices of the aforementioned churches take place regularly across the US, many feel more at ease heading to Costa Rica, Mexico, Holland, Portugal, or a number of other countries, to undergo rituals and treatments with psychedelics due to the potential legal threat in the states.
+While plant medicine ceremonies outside of the auspices of the aforementioned churches take place regularly across the US, many feel more at ease heading to Costa Rica, Mexico, Holland, Portugal, or a number of other countries to undergo rituals and treatments with psychedelics due to the potential legal threat in the states.

 How to Grow Shrooms Bundle

 Take Both of Our Courses and Save $90!